History of Újpest FC: 1960s

 Újpest entered the Inter-Cities Fairs Cup 1968-69 season.
 In the first round, Újpest walkovered US Luxembourg.
-In the second round, Újpest beat Aris Thessaloniki FC 2–1 at the Kleanthis Vikelidis Stadium, Thessaloniki, Greece.
+In the second round, Újpest beat Aris 2–1 at the Kleanthis Vikelidis Stadium, Thessaloniki, Greece.
 In the second leg, Újpest won 9–1 at the Megyeri úti Stadium and qualified for the third round.
 In the third round Újpest beat Legia Warsaw 1–0 at the Polish Army Stadium, Warsaw, Poland.
 In the second leg, Újpest drew with Legia Warsaw (2–2).
 In the quarter-finals, Újpest beat Leeds United F.C.
 1–0 at the Elland Road, Leeds, England.
 In the second leg, Újpest won 2–0 and qualified for the semi-finals on 3–0 aggregate.
 In the semi-finals, Újpest beat Göztepe A.Ş.
 4–1 at the İzmir Atatürk Stadium, İzmir, Turkey.